To recap....

 1. After warm up, walk briskly several strides along round pen fence.
 Tip nose towards fence as you…

-2. Yield Hindqtrs While Walking: Press your outside leg into horse’s side to ask horse to yield hindquarters away from fence (as in yield hindqtrs& backup lesson),
+2. Yield Hindqtrs While Walking: Press your outside leg into horse’s side to ask horse to yield hindquarters away from fence (as in yield hindqtrs& backup lesson), crossing over hind legs a couple of steps.

 3. Release legs & hands, praise horse, walk along 1/4 of round pen and repeat several times until horse understands to yield hindqtrs while walking.
 Keep horse moving!